phantomstudios/css-components/README.md

 ## CLI Tool (Experimental)

-We have included a CLI tool that allows you to generate components from CSS and SCSS files which confirm to a specific naming convention.
+We have included a CLI tool that allows you to generate components from CSS and SCSS files which conform to a specific naming convention.
 This is highly experimental and is subject to change.

 Consider this CSS file: